kedro-org/kedro/docs/source/data/partitioned_and_incremental_datasets.md

 ## Partitioned datasets

 Distributed systems play an increasingly important role in ETL data pipelines.
 They increase the processing throughput, enabling us to work with much larger volumes of input data.
 A situation may arise where your Kedro node needs to read the data from a directory full of uniform files of the same type like JSON or CSV.
-Tools like `PySpark` and the corresponding {class}`SparkDataset<kedro-datasets:kedro_datasets.spark.SparkDataset>` cater for such use cases but may not always be possible.
+Tools like `PySpark` and the corresponding {class}`SparkDataset<kedro-datasets:kedro_datasets.spark-sparkdataset>` cater for such use cases but may not always be possible.

 This is why Kedro provides {class}`PartitionedDataset<kedro-datasets:kedro_datasets.partitions.PartitionedDataset>` with the following features: